TokyoExpress/metrobox/README.md

 Altogether the total cost should come out to around $15-20, depending on international trade climate and other factors.

 ![components](https://github.com/user-attachments/assets/339163df-8bea-435f-b5e7-586ea0b838e8)

-Note: After buying parts from various AliExpress sellers I have confirmed that the 3D models may not work for all parts, as there are discrepancies in dimensions and fit between different products of the same type.
-Additionally, the specific products that I purchased have been taken down and are no longer available.
-I am thinking of how to solve this but in the meantime if you plan to purchase your own parts and replicate this project feel free to leave an issue or contact me and I can advise further.

 ### Uploading Software